 Given below are some of the reasons that one should consider before investing in Asana:

-This is one of the major factors to be considered while you are ready to invest in Project Management Software.
+This is one of the major factors to be considered when you are ready to invest in Project Management Software.

 #2) Task Management: